VladaAlek/pp-commerce-261124/README.md

 - [testing "My Account" section 2](docs/images/loginTesting-2.png);
 - [testing "My Account" section 3](docs/images/loginTesting-3.png);

-**new feature:** only authenticated users are allowed to have access to page with the learning materials
+**new feature:** Only authenticated users are allowed to have access to a page with the learning materials

 ### Exploring and Selecting/Managing Courses

 Being informed about the courses offered in this project is crucial.
 Upon landing on the index page, the user can click the Explore Courses button.
 There, it can learn more about the basic structure of the *individual courses*.
 The basic logos are shown in the head section so that the particular courses are visually different from others.
 By clicking the Explore Course button, the page rendering the content of each course's *learning material* is visible.
 It is a combination of textual material and PDF and video material.
 In this stage of development, only the two latter are hidden from the user until the course fee is paid.  *Add this course to the bag" is centrally located and activates the *Bag* view.

 This page offers a tabular overview of selected courses, their quantity, price, and discount (if activated).
 By wish, the *remove* link allows the User to eliminate the undesired course from the bag.
 The logos of individual courses serve as links, too.
-Finally, the *Keep Exploring* link invites users to learn more about other courses and eventually add them to the shopping basket.
-The *Secure Checkout* button is at disposal to finalise the shopping activities.
+Finally, the *Keep Exploring* link invites users to learn more about other courses and eventually add them to the shopping basket. button is available to finalize the shopping activities.

 The *Checkout page* consists of two major sections: 1: Order Summary, which provides the overview of the User's shopping selection, and 2: Checkout Form, which makes it possible for the User to enter personal data.
 They serve both the site administrator and the User as a confirmation that the digital learning service is provided to the desired customer.
 In cases where the User is a *Registered User*, most fields are prepopulated with the User's account data.
 The idea is to improve the UI.
 The same goal is achieved when the User selects the *Save this delivery information to my profile* checkout field.
 Not less important is that even in this stage, the User has the *Adjust Bag* at its disposal.
 The last feature is the self-explanatory outcome.
 The essential part of the form field is the payment window dedicated to credit card data.